daem0nc0re/VectorKernel/GetKeyStroke/README.md

 `GetKeyStrokeDrv.sys` stores logged keyboard actions to `C:\keystroke.bin`, and client program read and parse it.
 If `C:\keystroke.bin` was not found, this client program wait for log file creation by the kernel driver.
+Key code mean depends on testing envrionment, so I don't add key code parse procedure to this client program.
 Simply execute as follows:

 ```